xpqz/MkDocs-StyleGuide/docs/style.md

 We have added extensions to make the use of HTML avoidable:

-* Extended table syntax to allow the use of headerless tables with row-, and col-spans.
+* Extended table syntax to allow the use of headerless [tables](./tables.md) with row-, and col-spans.
-* Attribute lists to allow for assigning CSS classes and IDs to elements without encasing them in HTML tags.
+* Attribute lists, such as `{ .example}` to allow for assigning CSS classes and IDs to elements without encasing them in HTML tags.

 ## Markdown inside HTML
 Sometimes it might be useful to use Markdown inside HTML tags.
 For example, when including links inside a table.